giovanniscala/giovanniscala.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Independent researcher in quantum information and quantum optics, currently involved in fundamental problems of Physics.
-I am seeking no-go theorems for noncontextual ontological models, but I am also pursuing the derivation of new Bell’s inequalities as well as interested in Entanglement Theory and metrology.
-I also studied light-matter interaction in QED and second-order interferometry methods.
+Post-Doc in quantum information and quantum optics, currently developing genetic and machine learning algorithms for the optimization problems.
+Interested in the foundations of quantum theory such as Entanglement Theory, Bell's inequalities, and classical explainable models.
+I also studied metrology, quantum communication games, light-matter interaction in QED and second-order interferometry methods.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "././uploads/resume_Giovanni_Scala.pdf" "download" >}}research resumé{{< /staticref >}}.